ivangeevo/btwr-core/## Changelog.md

+### 0.28.2
++ Moved shear recipes to use the conventional item tag SHEAR_TOOLS
++ Added Diamond Shears to the Conventional Item Tags SHEAR TOOLS
++ Added Shears cutting sound for crafting Cut Leather recipes

 ### 0.28.1
 + Made the mod (actually) depend on BTWR- Shared Library mod
 + Fixed a bug that caused the game to crash when a block was updating the Brick-Placed block.